 Week 2:

 Joao Marques-Silva, Ines Lynce, and Sharad Malik, "Conflict-Driven Clause Learning for SAT Solvers", Chapter 4 in the Handbook of Satisfiability, Armin Biere, Marijhn Heule, Hans van Maaren, and Toby Walsch, Eds., IOS Press, 2008.
-I found this link (unofficial, but at Princeton, where Sharad is a professor) to a somewhat more updated treatment of the material.
-I haven't recommended this one before, but it looks good, and is written by a greater diversity (from competing SAT-solving groups) of top experts.
+I found this link (unofficial, but at Princeton, where Sharad is a professor) to a somewhat more updated treatment of the material, whereas I used to refer to the original papers.
+This looks good, and I've used in for 513 a few times.
+Let me know if you like this.
 Let me know if you like this reading.

 For symbolic execution: